notAI-tech/fastDeploy-site/docs/recipes.md

 ---

-## Building your own recipie/ deployment.
+## Building your own recipe/ deployment.
-- A recipie (source_dir) is just a directory with your model's code and files.
+- A recipe (source_dir) is just a directory with your model's code and files.
-- Apart from your model code and files, a recipie directory must contain `predictor.py`, `example.pkl`, and `requirements.txt`.
+- Apart from your model code and files, a recipe directory must contain `predictor.py`, `example.pkl`, and `requirements.txt`.
-- If the recipie directory contains a bash script named `extras.sh`, it will be run at the start of build.
+- If the recipe directory contains a bash script named `extras.sh`, it will be run at the start of build.

 **requiremets.txt**
 Example: